Luisfelipedev27/message-manager/README.md

 - RESTful API with API key authentication
 - Responsive web interface with Tailwind CSS
 - PostgreSQL database
+- Updates and deletions are not notified to avoid spam

 ## API Usage